Hello & Welcome

 That trip changed the way I saw the world.
 I was hooked on how travel wakes up your senses and ignites that heady rush that comes from discovering something new.
 I scribbled my epiphanies in a little red notebook, along with: “sneakers=tennis shoes, even if you don’t play.”

-Several more trips and a college degree in marketing and psychology later, I was working on travel’s business side for Sonesta International Hotels in Boston, followed by a stint at Royal Caribbean.
-All the while I kept writing and discovered that bringing people and places to life on a page was as enticing as travel.
+Several more trips and a college degree in marketing and economics later, I was working on travel’s business side for Sonesta International Hotels in Boston, followed by a stint at Royal Caribbean.
+I continued to write throughout and discovered that bringing people and places to life on a page was as enticing as travel.

-In recent years, I’ve learned how much writing is its own form of navigation, one that offers the same things I’ve always loved about travel, which Pico Iyer captures beautifully in his essay Why We Travel:
+Over the years, I’ve come to see writing as a form of navigation, one that offers many of the things I love about travel, which Pico Iyer captures beautifully in his essay, Why We Travel:

 “We travel, initially, to lose ourselves; and we travel, next to find ourselves.
 We travel to open our hearts and eyes and learn more about the world than our newspapers will accommodate . . .
 And we travel, in essence, to become young fools again-to slow time down and get taken in, and fall in love once more.”

 I think those words hold true whether we travel through stories or out into the world.
-When not writing or traveling, I enjoy running, dancing, and trying new sports with my sons, although I learned I’m a much better kayaker than surfer.
+When not writing, I enjoy running and traveling with my friends and family, and our dog & fellow explorer.